 Armagh, Northern Ireland

-CREDIT PROGRAM COST: $4,995 + airfare (Includes: tuition, accommodation, class instruction, program activities, cultural activities, welcome and goodbye dinners, travel insurance)
+CREDIT PROGRAM COST: $4,995 + airfare (Includes: accommodation, class instruction, course credit through the University of Baltimore, program activities, cultural activities, welcome and goodbye dinners, travel insurance)

 GENERAL LOCATION: Armagh, Northern Ireland